cltl-students/Cecilia_Schramm_ICF_semi_supervised_learning/README.md

 # Cecilia Schramm - Semi-supervised learning for data creation in the A-PROOF project
-This repository is an example for the structure and content that a CLTL thesis project may have.

 # Overview
 This repository contains the code used in the thesis "Using Semi-supervised Learning to Automatically Annotate Dutch Medical Notes for Patients’ Functioning Levels" by Cecilia Schramm, supervised by Dr. Piek Vossen of the VU Amsterdam, in partial fulfilment of the requirements for the degree of an MA in Linguistics.